 Do you have a room in your house that needs a little refreshing?
 Perhaps a room that makes you cringe when you turn the light on (or one you deliberately hide from company by swearing that it is inhabited by monsters)?
 Have you ever looked at ideas for redecorating and found that a site offers a "friendly budget" of $10,000 when you have a mere $20?

-First of all consider the walls.
-Paint is expensive, but can be the best overall investment if you are looking for an obvious change or hoping to rejuvenate shabby walls.
-If your walls are already painted a color you like, you might consider buying a small can of paint to use as accent color rather than repainting the whole room.
+First of all, consider the walls.
+Paint is expensive but can be the best overall investment if you are looking for an obvious change or hoping to rejuvenate shabby walls.
+If your walls are already painted a color you like, you might consider buying a small can of paint to use as an accent color rather than repainting the whole room.

 Simple geometric shapes such as stripes or squares can look nice in any room.
 A strong color can make the design a focal point, whereas using a color close to the wall color can create the illusion of relief.

 Sponging a new color over existing paint can be a great money-friendly option as well.
 Try using a metallic paint similar to the base color to give the illusion of fancy wallpaper.
 Play with paint samples to see what you like.